S. R. Vishwanath: Family and Education

 Vishwanath was born to K. V. Ramaiah and Smt.
 Mallamma and is the youngest child.
 He is married to Vanishree who is a native of Bidadi, Ramanagara and also hails from a farmer's family.
 Vanishree was elected twice as the Zilla Panchayat member and later as the Zilla Panchayat President, Bangalore Urban.
 She is an integral part of the VishwaVani Foundation.

 Vishwanath did his schooling from Government school, Singanayakanahalli.
 He completed his diploma in ITI from MRJTTI institute, Bangalore.
 He did his apprenticeship at Bharat Earthmovers Limited (BML).
 He did his Bachelor of Arts from Bangalore Arts College.
-He has a son Alok who completed his masters from Columbia University in the State of New York and a daughter Apoorva who studied at BMSIT, Yelahanka.
+He has a son Alok who completed his master's degree from Columbia University in the State of New York and a daughter Apoorva who studied at BMSIT, Yelahanka.

 Early life and Political career

 Vishwanath credits his father, K V Ramaiah, an agriculturist, as his motivation to enter politics.
 His father was a Congress loyalist and a close aide of Basavalingappa, the then Congress minister.
 However, he got disillusioned during the Emergency time and hence supported his son's decision to join RSS.

 Vishwanath joined the Rashtriya Swayamsevak Sangh (RSS) in 1979 as a Mukhya Shikshak and in 1980 as a RSS taluk karyavahak.
 In 1985, Vishwanath worked as a flight control technician in Hindustan Aeronautics Limited (HAL).

 In 1988 he was named as the Zilla Sharirik Pramukh of RSS.
 Vishwanath participated in the Ram Rath Yatra to Ayodhya in 1990, Rama Jyothi and Rama Padhuke processions.

 From 1989 to 1991 he became the Bengaluru Zilla Hindu Jagarana Vedike Sanchalak.

 He joined the BJP in 1991.
 From 1992 to 1994 he was the Bangalore BJP Zilla Yuva Morcha general secretary.

-In 1994, he participated in the national flag hoisting during independence day at Hubli Idgah Maidan, a disputed land along with Uma Bharati and B.S Yedyurappa, where curfew was imposed and police were ordered to open fire on the BJP supporters and Sangh Parivar members by the then Chief minister Veerappa Moily.
+In 1994, he participated in the national flag hoisting during Independence Day at Hubli Idgah Maidan, a disputed land along with Uma Bharati and B.S Yedyurappa, where curfew was imposed and police were ordered to open fire on the BJP supporters and Sangh Parivar members by the then Chief minister Veerappa Moily.
 This led to several of them being killed and many others injured.

-From 1995-1997 he became the BJP State Yuva morcha secretary.
+From 1995 to 1997 he became the BJP State Yuva morcha secretary.
 He unsuccessfully contested Zilla panchayat in 1995 from Hesarghatta getting defeated by a mere 18 votes.

 In 2000, he won the Zilla Panchayat elections from Hesaraghatta becoming the only BJP Zilla Panchayat member in the entire Bengaluru district.

 Vishwanath was elected as the Hindustan Aeronautics Limited (HAL) Union President in 2007 and All India Chief Convener and (JAF) Joint Action Front for public sector factories in Bangalore.
 He nostalgically says, “Jaguars was introduced in our times” as he glances through ‘History of Aviation’ article published in Citizen Matters.